-On November 29, 2016, Jesuit Fathers Willie García-Tuñón , Alberto Garcia, and Pedro Cartaya celebrate mass on the occasion of the blessing of the Chapel of Our Lady in the Garrido Plaza.
+On November 29 Jesuit Fathers Willie García-Tuñón, Alberto Garcia, and Pedro Cartaya celebrated mass on the occasion of the blessing of the Chapel of Our Lady in the Garrido Plaza.

-On Sunday, March 19, 2017, Father Willie García-Tuñón celebrates mass in honor of the feast of St. Joseph at the newly renovated St. Joseph’s Patio, located between the school’s kitchen and Vincam Wing.
+On March 19, Father Willie García-Tuñón celebrated mass in honor of the feast of St. Joseph at the newly renovated St. Joseph’s Patio, located between the school’s kitchen and Vincam Wing.
 The patio is adorned with a beautiful new statue of St. Joseph and a European Olive Tree.

 Archbishop Thomas Wenski blesses the Gian Zumpano Aquatic Center on June 6, 2018 along with the Jesuit Fathers of Miami, led by Rev. Guillermo M. García-Tuñón, S.J.'87, Belen President and Rev. Alberto Garcia, S.J., Jesuit Superior of Miami.

 “The Gian Zumpano Aquatic Center embodies all that Gian Zumpano represented,” said Jesuit Father García-Tuñón.
 “His selflessness and generosity touched the community and Belen Jesuit.
 Gian was only a year older than I and was my friend.
 I am honored that this facility will memorialize a true Man for Others through the efforts of Gian’s family and friends.”